ro0gr/ember-cli-page-object/guides/components.md

 ---

-Components is a representation of some logical part a User Interface.
-It allows you to divide a complex pages or components into smaller composable components which makes it easier to manage different test scenarios.
+Components is a way to describe some functional part of the DOM with a convenient API.
 Component definitions are just plain objects with attributes on it.
-To make definition ready to use component a page object instance should be created from the definition via `create` function:
+Component definition requires a CSS `scope` to be declared in order to be mapped to an appropriate DOM Element:

 ```js
 import { create } from 'ember-cli-page-object';